andreasjhkarlsson/mac-dial/README.md

 To change mode, click the Mac Dial icon in the system menu bar.

-If you want to app to run at startup you will need to add it yourself to the "login items" for your user.
+If you want to app to run at startup you will need to add it yourself to the "Login items" for your user.

 ## Improvements